ooduque/UK-Road-accident_data-analysis_PowerBI-project/Readme.md

 ## Data Cleaning
 After our dataset has been loaded, we clicked on the data view and check each of the columns to check for spelling mistakes, and other anomaly spelling mismatch, empty and null values.

-On checking the columns, we were able to find a spelling mistake in the Accident Severity column, we do have "Fatal" and "Fetal", obvious the "Fetal" was a mispelling of "Fatal" so we have to change all the rows of that column that has the value "Fetal" to "Fatal".
+On checking the columns, we were able to find a spelling mistake in the Accident Severity column, we do have **"Fatal"** and **"Fetal"**, obvious the "Fetal" was a misspelling of "Fatal", so we have to change all the rows of that column that has the value **"Fetal"** to **"Fatal"**.

 We changed that by going the Report view >> then click on Home>> then click on Transform data, this will load the Power Query editor.